Every company has a unique identity.

 The Need For a Customer Service Philosophy

-Customer service isn’t just about resolving customer issues, but it’s also about making a difference and impact on your customers.
+Customer service isn’t just about resolving customer issues, it’s also about making a difference and lasting impact on your customers.

 Now, these companies did not reach the level they are today without the best customer service philosophy.

-Customer Service Philosophy: 3 Key Skills to Know
+Customer Service Philosophy: 3 Key Skills to Learn

 You can’t create a philosophy of customer service in a day.
 It takes a lot of effort, documentation, and training.

-Listen to your customers to understand their concerns.
+Takeaway: Listen to your customers to understand their concerns.
 Don’t listen to give an instant rebuttal.
-Understand and analyze the issue and come to a conclusion to make it easy for immediate query resolution.
+Focus on one customer at a time and make sure they leave the conversation with a smile on their face.

-The goal of customer support is to solve customer problems as and when they come.
+The goal of support agents is to solve customer problems as and when they come.

-If your agent can’t get that right, how will customers want to do business with your company?
+If your agents can’t get that right, why will customers want to do business with your company?

 Let’s take the example of Comcast: